CDulst/PersonalPassionProject/README.md

 The problem of VR being not owned by enough users therefore not being accessible enough to make VR only social media work is the painpoint my experiment is based upon.

 What if we combine both virtual reality and traditional web platforms so that both people in VR and people not in VR can interact with one another. in a unique interactive way.

 For the interactivity to truly shine. there needs to be some story telling involved aswell.

 ### The Story
 The person in the VR Room is our test subject.
 He is placed inside of an experiment room where he will be tested by the experiment overseer.
 The person on the webapp.

 Both the VR user and Web user will stand in direct contact with oneanother.
 The overseer will test the test subject's abilities such as hearing, following commands, memory, reaction time, speed and so on in the form of subsequent minigames.

-It will be fun for the overseer aswell. since he will be actively involved in the experiments himself. either giving commands or competing directly with the test subject.
+It will be fun for the overseer aswell.since he will be actively involved in the experiments himself. either giving commands or competing directly with the test subject.

 ## The Experience.